 Diversifying your investment portfolio with real estate

-Real estate provides investors with an ideal opportunity to diversify their assets, due to the asset class’s low correlation with conventional equity investments.
+Real estate provides investors with an ideal opportunity to diversify their assets, due to the asset class’s low correlation with conventional equity and bond investments.
 Furthermore, there are several ways through which assets can be diversified within real estate, namely: by sector; geography; or strategy.

 How to diversify within real estate investments